Mela User Guide

 Vel-to-Amp

-The module uses MIDI note velocity to control the audio level, making notes velocity-sensitive.
-It supports both Audio and Poly signal types.
+The Vel-to-Amp module uses note velocity (from Note signal in Poly mode and MIDI in Mono mode) to control the audio levels, making notes velocity-sensitive.

 Curve

-The velocity-to-amplitude mapping curve.
-Higher values increase loudness, while lower values provide more dynamic range.
+Sets the velocity-to-amplitude mapping curve.
+Higher values make notes louder, while lower values increase dynamic range.

 Smooth